Sachdev-Ye-Kitaev model on a noisy quantum computer: Optimizing the time evolution circuit and return probability

 For the first term, we do not need any CX gate, just the rotation $R_{z}$ gate.
 For the second term, we need two CX for the first and third qubit.
 For the last term, one would naively expect four CX gates from the basic rule that one needs $2(\nu - 1)$ CX for the Pauli term with Hamming weight $\nu$, but since the terms commute, we can use two CX gates for the second term to bring down the required total cost to 4 CX gates.
 We need two CX gates for $V$ and $V^{\dagger}$ adding to a total of 6 CX gates.
 The circuit for one Trotter step is shown in Fig.~\ref{fig:example1}.

-The next four clusters require 6, 4, 6, and 8 gates respectively, bringing the total cost for $N=6$ to 30 CX gates as mentioned in Table~\ref{tab:tab1} for a single Trotter step.
+The next four clusters require 6, 4, 6, and 8 gates respectively, bringing the total cost for $N=6$ to 30 CX gates as mentioned in the main text for a single Trotter step.
 If we take the first cluster and do not use the information that can be simultaneously diagonalized, it will increase the circuit complexity.
 For example, if we just use the optimization levels available in $\textsc{QISKIT}$, the cost of time evolution for \eqref{eq:H1cluster} will be 17 CX gates while is about three times more than our estimate.
-We do a similar procedure for $N=8$ and find that 70 Pauli terms can be organized into six commuting clusters each with 14, 12, 8, 14, 12, and 10 terms as given below:
+We do a similar procedure for $N=8$ and find that 70 Pauli terms can be organized into six commuting\footnote{Checking whether two Pauli strings of length $n$ commute is straightforward.
+One needs to check the commutativity of two strings qubit-wise.
+If the number of qubits denoted by $k$ where they don't commute is even, the strings commute.
+Let us consider two six-qubit ($n=6$) Pauli strings, $XYZZXY$ and $YX\mathbb{1}ZXY$.
+Only the qubits at the first ($X$ and $Y$) and second ($Y$ and $X$) locations don't commute i.e., $k = 2$.
+Therefore, the strings commute.
+It is easy to check that $XYZZXY$ and $YX\mathbb{1}ZXZ$ don't commute since $k = 3.$} clusters each with 14, 12, 8, 14, 12, and 10 terms as given below:

-The quantum circuit for the time evolution of $N=8$ SYK Hamiltonian needs 22, 20, 14, 18, 16, and 20 CX gates per cluster of \eqref{eq:N8PS} summing to a total of 110 CX gates per Trotter step.
-After optimizing the time evolution circuits with $\delta t$, we now need to make a good choice of the time step.
-For this, we did extensive tests of the observables on noise model devices and on noiseless simulators and found that $\delta t = 1.5$ is a reasonably good choice.
-Our results for both return probability and OTOC are in good agreement with this step size.